Solutions

 Value Chain

-CARBON aims to become the go-to source for a global market.
-This includes solar power plant developers and installers, distributors and wholesalers of photovoltaic components and equipment, as well as assemblers of panels and integrated modules (BIPV, VIPV) who buy cells directly and cell manufacturers who buy silicon wafers directly.
+CARBON intends to supply the global market of energy companies, solar power plant developers and installers, distributors and wholesalers of photovoltaic components and equipment, but also assemblers of panels and integrated modules (BIPV, VIPV) who buy cells directly, and cell manufacturers who buy silicon wafers directly.

 0Silicon